-The new Dell XPS 13 and Dell XPS 15 fine-tune the company's laptop lineup to near-perfection.
-Both of these notebooks pack speedy 10th Gen Intel power into slim and attractive designs, and both have redesigned InfinityEdge displays that are almost completely bezel-free for maximum immersion.
+The latest Dell XPS 13 and Dell XPS 15 fine-tune the company's laptop lineup to near perfection.
+Both of these notebooks pack speedy 12th Gen Intel power into slim and attractive designs, and both have redesigned InfinityEdge displays that are almost completely bezel-free for maximum immersion.

 That being said, there are some notable differences between these two excellent laptops.
-As you’ll see in our Dell XPS 13 review, it’s the ultimate ultraportable thanks to its svelte 13-inch design, and Dell has also made the screen, keyboard and touchpad larger for more comfort.
-Based on our Dell XPS 15 review, it’s the laptop to get if you’re looking for a bigger display and optional discrete graphics.
-But there areare lots of other differences worth considering, including each laptop’s speakers, ports and battery life.
+The Dell XPS 13 is the ultimate ultraportable thanks to its svelte 13-inch design, and Dell has also made the screen, keyboard and touchpad larger for more comfort.
+Based on our Dell XPS 15 OLED 2022 review, it’s the laptop to get if you’re looking for a bigger display and optional discrete graphics.
+But there are lots of other differences worth considering, including each laptop’s speakers, ports and battery life.

 Dell’s newest pair of notebooks are both among the best laptops you can buy, but which one is right for you?
 Read our full Dell XPS 13 vs. Dell XPS 15 face-off below to see how they stack up.

 Editor's note: We haven't reviewed the latest Dell XPS 13 but we have tested it.
 We'll update this post when our review is live, though all the information contained here is accurate, based on our testing.

 Dell XPS 13 vs Dell XPS 15: Specs

 |Header Cell - Column 0||Dell XPS 13||Dell XPS 15|

 |Display||13.4-inch Infinity Edge display, 1920 x 1200||15.6-inch OLED touchscreen (3,456 x 2,160 pixels)|